rendall/one-page-dungeon-navigator/static/dungeons/forsaken_asylum_of_the_scarlet_dragon.md

 1. A round wooden gate with a keyhole to the east.
 2. A large pile of rubble hides a brass key.
-3. A battered chest with an uncanny, sticky to touch javelin in it.
+3. A battered chest with an uncanny, sticky javelin in it.
 4. A ticking gearwork machine, allows a person to breath under water when the lever is pulled.
 5. A magic scroll in the middle of a circle of runes on the ground.